michaelmok2021/authorization-server/backend-gateway-client/README.md

 ## Import the sso cert into the java cacerts file eg /etc/ssl/certs/java
 Do the following to import the sso public cert into java cacerts file.
 The default keystore password is changeit

-We also need to import the backend-resource self sign into the java cacerts
+We also need to import the backend-resource self sign in to the java cacerts

 ```shell
 cd etc/ssl/certs/java